pattonsgirl/CEG2350/AWSAcademySetup.md

 Every 4 hours, instances (virtual machines) on AWS will automatically power down.
 This is good - it saves funds and use of resources.
 However, every 4 hours you need to restart the timer OR **Start Lab** again.

-1. This link should return you to [Modules -> Learner Lab Foundation Services](https://awsacademy.instructure.com/courses/13249/modules/items/1136419)
+1. This link should return you to [Modules -> Learner Lab](https://awsacademy.instructure.com/courses/24167/modules/items/1982401)
 2. Click the **Start Lab** Play button on the middle right
 3. Wait.
 2 - 3 minutes.
 You will see a console appear that you can interact with.
 4. Click **AWS** which should have a green dot next to it located on the left